multei/.github/.github/ISSUE_TEMPLATE/user_story.md

 **I want to** (use case)
 **So that I** (value)

+## Assumptions

+1. Given that user already uploaded photo on step described by user story #x; (example)

 ## Business context

+**What problem are you trying to solve?**

-A clear and concise description about the business context
+A clear and concise scope description about the business context

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]